wlchin/pycdr/docs/example_analysis.rst

 Comparing gene set activation between condition
 -----------------------------------------------

 The final stage of the analysis is to identify gene sets which are more activated between conditions of interest.
-We have implemented a `test of proportions <https://www.statsmodels.org/devel/generated/statsmodels.stats.proportion.proportions_chisquare.html>` that compares the number of cells with "activated gene set" in each condition, which we calculate gene set activation using ssGSEA [#fn3]_.
-Below, we provide all factors as a list and calculate whether a gene set is activated based on a permutation test, thresholded at 0.05.
+We have implemented a `test of proportions <https://www.statsmodels.org/devel/generated/statsmodels.stats.proportion.proportions_chisquare.html>` that compares the number of cells with the "activated gene set" in each condition.
+We calculate gene set activation using ssGSEA [#fn3]_.
+Below, we test all factors and calculate whether a gene set is activated based on a permutation test, thresholded at a pvalue of =<0.05.

 .. code-block:: python